block42-blockchain-company/icon-prep-network-setup/README.md

 In the future the NGINX instances will also make use of a whitelist to limit the access to the gRPC service (Port 7100) only to other P-Reps.
 The `/nginx/access_lists/update_grpc_whitelist.sh` script will constantly refresh the IP address whitelist and reload the NGINX.

-### Monitoring & Notification
+### Node Monitoring & Notification

 #### Grafana

 We use `Grafana` to track and visualize our container metrics.
-Make sure to check out: [dockprom](https://github.com/stefanprodan/dockprom)
+Make sure to check out this repository: [dockprom](https://github.com/stefanprodan/dockprom)

 ![grafana](https://user-images.githubusercontent.com/6087393/67688979-f4de4d00-f99a-11e9-9f59-e4787db17214.png)

 #### updown.io